juijs/jui-ui/README.md

 ## Building

-Web use Grunt as build tool.
+Use Grunt as build tool.

 Grunt will do the following: